Nalomsrg/Nalomsrg/README.md

 - 👋 Hi, I’m @Nalomsrg
 - 👀 I’m interested in Data Analyst / Data Science
 - 🌱 I’m currently learning Data Sciece
-- 📫 How to reach me you can contact me on email : siregarnalom@gmail.com
+- 📫 How to reach me? you can contact me on email : siregarnalom@gmail.com

 <!---
 Nalomsrg/Nalomsrg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.